Cloud-SPAN/nerc-metagenomics02-command-line/_episodes/02-working-with-file.md

 First, let's make a copy of one of our FASTQ files using the `cp` command.

-Navigate to the `shell_data/untrimmed_fastq` directory and enter:
+Navigate to the `cs_course/data/sample_fastq` directory and enter:

 ~~~
-$ cp SRR098026.fastq SRR098026-copy.fastq
+$ cp ERR4998592_1.fastq ERR4998592_1_copy.fastq
 $ ls -F
 ~~~
 {: .bash}

 ~~~
-SRR097977.fastq  SRR098026-copy.fastq  SRR098026.fastq
+ERR4998592_1.fastq  ERR4998592_1_copy.fastq  ERR4998592_2.fastq
 ~~~
 {: .output}
+The prompt will disappear for a few seconds and reappear when the command is completed and the backup is made.

-We now have two copies of the `SRR098026.fastq` file, one of them named `SRR098026-copy.fastq`.
+We now have two copies of the `ERR4998592_1.fastq` file, one of them named `ERR4998592_1_copy.fastq`.
 We'll move this file to a new directory called `backup` where we'll store our backup data files.

 ### Creating Directories

 The `mkdir` command is used to make a directory.
-Enter `mkdir` followed by a space, then the directory name you want to create:
+Enter `mkdir`followed by a space, then the directory name you want to create:

 ~~~
 $ mkdir backup